-Bali’s natural beauty comes in countless forms but the rice terraces create some of the island’s most awe-inspiring backdrops.
-The Tegalalang rice terraces in Ubud are famous place for snapping photos of what feels like the brightest green you’ll ever see, an interesting path to hike and small villages to explore.
+Bali’s natural beauty comes in countless forms but the rice terrace create some of the island’s most awe-inspiring backdrops.
+The Tegalalang rice terrace in Ubud are famous place for snapping photos.
+One of the most beautiful green you’ll ever see, an interesting path to hike and small villages to explore.

 Tirta Empul Temple, Gunung Kawi, Goa Gajah, Sacred Monkey Forest Sanctuary, Ubud, Traditional Art Market Ubud, Ubud Palace.

 Admission is IDR 10.000/person on the ticket booth and if you explore inside the fields, the farmers will ask donation in some area inside the rice field which is Rp 5.000/person.

 There are some selfie spot where you can take some great photos with a small fee (around IDR 5000)

 Local people created the swing in the higher ground near rice terrace.
 It is intended for selfie and you can play this swing for a small fee.

 You will see one or two farmer holding a bunch of grass as if they just collecting them around the field.
 Many tourist managed to take pictures with them but they will asked for some small cash in advance 😉

 This rice terrace could be touristy in the afternoon, therefore if you come to explore early morning, you will have this beauty only to yourself.
 Take a drone with you and create an amazing Instagram photo and video.

 Have you ever been to Tegallalang Rice Terrace Ubud or other Beautiful Places in Bali?.
 Please send us your Bali Travel Stories, Pictures or Tips and Advice to be featured.

 “Let your light shine thru”@xkflyaway